 Founder and Managing Director of Dragoman Films, a NYC-based boutique distribution company, specializing in marketing of Israeli Cinema in North America.
 Ravit also serves as director and programmer of numerous film festivals in the Tri-State area, among them The Other Israel Film Festival, and NY Sephardic Jewish Film Festival.With the support of the Saul Scohttenstein Foundation B, Ravit works to bring ReelAbilities to communities throughout the country.

 Ariana Cohen-Halberstam, Outreach and Festival Coordinator

-Film Program Associate at the Israel Film Center at The JCC in Manhattan.
+Associate Director of Film Programs at the Israel Film Center at The JCC in Manhattan.
 Ariana studied Film Theory and has worked in film and television industry in various capacities for years - most recently as an editor.

 Reelabilities is made possible by support from the JE and ZB Butler Foundation, FJC, A Foundation of Philanthropic Funds, The Stanley H. and Rita J. Kaplan Fund of UJA-Federation, Harry S. Black & Allon Fuller Fund, New York City Department of Cultural Affairs, National Endowment for The Arts, and The Saul Schottenstein Foundation B.

 Film Selection Committee

 - Lynn Bartner-Wiesel, LMT, Mommy, Wife & JCC Volunteer